Docker Desktop overview

 Update to the Docker Desktop terms

-Professional use of Docker Desktop in large organizations (more than 250 employees or more than $10 million in revenue) requires users to have a paid Docker subscription.
-While the effective date of these terms is August 31, 2021, there is a grace period until January 31, 2022 for those that require a paid subscription.
-For more information, see Docker Desktop License Agreement.
+Commercial use of Docker Desktop in larger enterprises (more than 250 employees OR more than $10 million USD in annual revenue) now requires a paid subscription.
+The grace period for those that will require a paid subscription ends on January 31, 2022.
+Learn more.

 Docker Desktop is an easy-to-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices.
 Docker Desktop includes Docker Engine, Docker CLI client, Docker Compose, Docker Content Trust, Kubernetes, and Credential Helper.

 Docker Desktop works with your choice of development tools and languages and gives you access to a vast library of certified images and templates in Docker Hub.
 This enables development teams to extend their environment to rapidly auto-build, continuously integrate, and collaborate using a secure repository.

 Some of the key features of Docker Desktop include: